 - understanding how the installation of EVSE is perceived within the adjacent residential neighbourhood by different social groups and other street and car park users.

 The analysis of user behaviour and market potential is based on a combination of qualitative and quantitative methods.
-The results, responses and data from a large-scale survey, user and non-user interviews, and output from the EVSEs are brought together to provide advice to commercial partners during the trial.
-The integrated analysis is also used as input for a scalable open source GIS tool, to be used by other local authorities to rapidly deploy the Park and Charge business model.
-The various analyses will also feed into a final academic report, and various other academic outputs.
+The results, responses and data from EV uptake forecasting, a survey of 2000 UK car drivers, and interviews of current and expectant EV drivers are brought together to provide advice to commercial partners during the trial.
+The integrated analysis has also led us to prepare three policy briefings notes and two open source tools to assist other local authorities in deploying the Park and Charge business model.